napari/docs/docs/developers/architecture/app_model.md

 Providers and processors allow us to mirror behaviour enabled by [`magicgui` type registration](magicgui_type_registration) for widgets.
-Providers allow generalization of `magicgui` parameter annotation behaviour to all actions, while processors does this for return annotation behaviour.
+Providers allow generalization of `magicgui` parameter annotation behaviour to all actions, while processors do this for return annotation behaviour.

-The intended users of providers/processors are end-users, plugins as well as `napari` internally.
+The intended users of providers/processors are end-users, plugins as well as `napari` internally, however it is currently only used internally.
 For a detailed discussion on this framework see
 [issue 4532](https://github.com/napari/napari/issues/4532).